 Who runs The 120 Minutes Archive?

 Tyler Marie is the curator of The 120 Minutes Archive.
 She created this project in 2003 and has kept it going ever since because so many of you have reached out to her over the past 20 years to tell her how much the archive means to you.
-To keep up with Tyler, you can listen to her radio show and follow her on Instagram, Twitter, and Spotify.
+To keep up with Tyler, you can listen to her radio show and follow her on Instagram, Threads, Bluesky, X, and Spotify.

 Camille is the assistant editor of The 120 Minutes Archive, joining the project in 2023 to help update it and improve it with resources from the Internet Archive.
 You can listen to their radio show featuring post-punk and goth music.